Columbus Circle, Syracuse

 Columbus Circle is a neighborhood and plaza in the downtown section of Syracuse, New York, United States.
 At the center of the circle is a large fountain and the Columbus Monument, designed by the Syracuse-born architect Dwight James Baum and dedicated in 1934.
 Columbus Circle is home to Syracuse's two cathedrals, the Episcopalian St. Paul's Cathedral and the Roman Catholic Cathedral of the Immaculate Conception, as well as the Onondaga County Courthouse and the John H. Mulroy Civic Center.

 The circle, originally known as Library Circle and later as St. Mary's Circle, began as a chiefly residential district.
 Beginning in the early 20th century it slowly developed as government and commercial buildings were constructed.
 From 1913 to 1933 the circle hosted to the city's annual tree lighting.
 After the Columbus Monument's dedication in 1934, it was the site of annual memorial services on Columbus Day and protests advocating for the statue's removal.
 In October 2020 the city of Syracuse announced plans to remove the statue of Christopher Columbus and redevelop the circle into "Heritage Park."
 As of 2025, the statue has not been moved.

+Name

+Columbus Circle was initially known as Library Circle and later as St. Mary's Circle.
+It was also known as Courthouse Square at some time.
+It is unclear precisely when the circle's name changed to Columbus Circle.
+A 1952 article in The Post-Standard reported that, while the paper had records indicating that the circle was officially renamed in October 1932, the city had found no records to supported this.